-You’ve worked hard to create beautiful campaigns for this holiday season – now how do you make sure they get delivered?
+You’ve worked hard to create beautiful campaigns – now how do you make sure they get delivered?
 Having a list of subscribers is a good start, but only guarantees that your email will be sent – not received.
-Our new whitepaper about Understanding Email Deliverability lays out the steps you need to take to get your campaigns into your subscriber’s inboxes.
+Our guide about Understanding Email Deliverability lays out the steps you need to take to get your campaigns into your subscriber’s inboxes.
 This excerpt outlines the steps you need to follow to run successful email marketing campaigns:

 The Basic Delivery Model

 - Assemble the right list

 The ideal audience wants to receive your email, has given you consent to email them and most important, is expecting you to send it.
 The list you send to should be targeted at a specific segment of your market, and it must contain accurate, current contact information.
 Generally speaking, this list will be an audience you’ve grown over time.

 - Create great content

 No marketing campaign can be a success if the content isn’t well written, compelling, and of value to the recipient.
 You know your audience best; now share content with them that they’ll want to read and keep them engaged.

 This means respecting delivery rates and complying with ISP guidelines – ensuring that the maximum number of messages reach your recipients’ inboxes.
 These—and many other— factors govern your reputation as a sender.
 The more credible and legitimate you are, the more likely your messages are to reach their intended destination.

 If an ISP thinks your email is spam, they will defer or block it very quickly.
 If an individual thinks your email is spam (or doesn’t recognize you) they will flag your email as spam, which registers a complaint.
 Both of these issues can harm your reputation and should be dealt with quickly and fairly.